Hello again to all you color lovers out there!

 Today we are talking about the Markthal, an architectural beauty in a class of its own.
 If you happen to be in the Dutch city of Rotterdam and love food, stunning architecture, and bright happy colors, then of course the Markthal is an absolute must-see.

 Accessible via the Blaak train station and central to the city of Rotterdam, Markthal is Dutch for Market Hall.
 It’s a huge, modern indoor food market where you can purchase all kinds of food from all over the world- kind of like an international farmer’s market with all the bells and whistles.

 Built in 2014, it is a multi-use building consisting of a marketplace, restaurants, a supermarket, and rows of residential apartments stacked along the left and right sides of the building.
 What’s interesting is that the windows of some of the apartments actually look right into the market.

-Horn of Plenty by artists Arno Coenen and Iris Roskam intends to catch your eye with it’s multitude of bright, neon, and saturated colors.
-The 3-D images of giant fruit, vegetables, seafood, insects, and flowers are clean, crisp, and everything appears to be dancing and flying above your head.
+Horn of Plenty by artists Arno Coenen and Iris Roskam catches your eye with it’s multitude of bright, neon, and saturated colors.
+The 3-D images of giant fruit, vegetables, seafood, insects, and flowers are clean, crisp, and it all seems to be dancing and flying above your head.

-When I was in Rotterdam for a week last year, I made it a point to visit the Markthal every single day.
-It wasn’t that hard since my hotel was right down the street.
-The good food, good sights, and the good crowd just kept me coming back for more.
+When I was in Rotterdam last year, I made it a point to visit the Markthal every single day.
+It really wasn’t that hard since my hotel was right down the street.
+Quite simply, the good food, good sights, and the good crowd just kept me coming back for more.

-I promise you there will be so much to try and so much to take in that one taste and one trip will not be enough for you either!
+I promise you there will be so much to see and try that one taste and one trip will not be enough for you either!

 Find me also on: